ORCID/ORCID-Source/orcid-api-web/tutorial/peer-review.md

 **Describing the organization the review was done for**

 - **convening-organization** _(required)_ Information about the organization convening the review (journal publisher, conference organizer, funding agency, etc.).
-The organization must be identified by a Ringgold, GRID, or FundRef ID.
+The organization must be identified by a RINGOLD, GRID, FUNDREF or LEI identifier.

 ## Read a summary of all peer-review items on a record